Kaizen Foam Inserts: The Best Foam Cutouts For Tools?

 Tools You’ll Need to Cut Kaizen Foam

-They’re usually nothing more than a cash grab to add some high-margin accessory to your purchase.
+They’re usually just a cash grab to add some high-margin accessory to your purchase.

 This time, they’re actually beneficial.

 The knife is a standard utility knife with a snap-off blade that extends several inches outside the handle.
-It’s identical to the same utility knife you have in your toolbox now.
+It’s identical to the utility knife you probably already have in your toolbox.

 The only requirement for your knife is to have a blade that extends out farther than the height of the tool you’re cutting a hole for.